TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

 a number of example projects that are part of the automated TriBITS test suite that do test much of the logic used in these variables.

 ..
-LocalWords:  acyclic TriBITS SUBPACKAGES CTEST subpackages
+LocalWords:  acyclic TriBITS SUBPACKAGES CTEST subpackages buildable TPLs TPLS
+..
+LocalWords:  Subpackage CMake CMakeLists